c4commando/Knowbe4BlockList/README.md

-A list for blocking KB4 Domains
+A list for blocking KB4(knowbe4) Domains
+A List for random ad domains not on list